Santiago de Compostela, Rías Baixas, Ribeiro, Ribeira Sacra, Valdeorras, Bierzo & León

 • Palacio de Fefiñans winery visit

-• Overnight Quinta de San Amaro, Rías Baixas
+• Overnight Pepe Vieira Hotel, Rías Baixas

 Pazo de Señorans Winery Visit